azimgunes/azimgunes/README.md

 # 💫 About Me:
-a iOS Developer from Turkey.
+An iOS Developer from Turkey.

 ## 🌐 Socials: